How to read a Nevada Gaming Commssion report?

 The “Win Percent” for slots devices provides a ratio which represents the report win amount divided by the total dollar amount played by patrons.

-Translation: the percentage the casino kept of ever $100 gambled.
+> Translation: the % the casino kept out of ever $100 gambled.

 The minimum number of location in any revenue range or area is four.